Shinroi1/La-Nuova-Pasteleria/README.md

 - AI Assisstant has a feature of storing unanswered questions although the who created it need to manually type an answer.
 - The AI Assistant currently uses GPT 4.1 Mini although it cannot store past messages and questions.

-- This is a tutoria for beginners: https://youtu.be/1EVE2jlFgOc?si=giTJwt2U3RZq73k_
+- This is a tutorial for beginners: https://youtu.be/1EVE2jlFgOc?si=giTJwt2U3RZq73k_
 - This AI botpress customer support is created based on the tutorial of this youtube link: https://youtu.be/9B3oZwtzmmk?si=u5RdHSOZwGN2u-CF

 # Restaurant Reservation System – Reservation Form Logic